zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/ComboBox.md

     ?>

 ### filter
 The filtering method used to determine the suggestions for the current value.
-Filtration is turned of by default.
+Filtration is turned off by default.
 The supported filter values are startswith, endswith and contains.

 #### Returns